TranscribeJs/transcribejs.dev/content/docs/svelte-kit.md

 // ...
 ```

-Depending on your deployment target you need to make sure that the webserver sets the [correct headers](/docs/prerequisite) for `shout.wasm.js` and `shout.wasm.worker.mjs` .
+Depending on your deployment target you need to make sure that the webserver sets the [correct headers](/docs/prerequisite) for `shout.wasm.js` .

 ## Import/Bundle